Profile of Risk for Prolonged Unemployment

-* Percent Ever permanently separated from employer represents the share of claimants who did not expect to return to their employer at the time of filing.
+* Percent Ever permanently separated from employer represents the share of claimants who, since March 2020, did not expect to be recalled by their employer at the time of filing.

 * Percent Continued filing after Oct 3 represents the share of claimants who continued to request benefits after October 3 and who, most likely, had not returned to work or had returned at reduced hours.

 The dashboard also allows for comparison of the composition of claimants during the COVID period to that of the labor force and to the levels of claimants in the past two years in order to identify the most impacted demographic, occupational, and industry groups.
 Specifically: